Della

 “What?” she persisted.
 “By whom?”

-He leaned forward and grabbed his art.
+He leaned forward and grabbed his portfolio case.
 “By nearly every art gallery in Miami.”
-He unzipped the portfolio case and pulled out the top watercolor.

-She let out a surprised gasp at a picture of a pink sand beach and colorful buildings on the island.
+She let out a surprised gasp at a picture of a pink-sand beach, palm trees, and vibrant buildings of yellow, aqua, and white on the island.
 “It’s beautiful!
 You’re a wonderful artist.”

 “Would you like to have it?
-Take them all, and the bag, too.”
+Take them all, and the case, too.”
 He let out a long sigh of defeat.
 “I don’t have any use for them.
 Not anymore.”

-She slid the watercolor back into the case on the floor.
+She slid the watercolor back into the case.
 “That’s a terrible thing to say, mister, um…”

 “Della Delaney.”
 She turned toward him and placed her hand on his knee.
 “You can’t give up, Logan.
 You’re very talented!”

-Ignoring her pleas, he shuffled to the end of the row and headed for a seat on the upper deck.
+Ignoring her pleas, he shuffled to the end of the row and headed for the upper deck to escape.
 He needed the sunny breeze and the soothing, peaceful view of the crystal-clear water to lift his mood.
-As he climbed the stairs into the open air, the shrill cry of gulls circling the ferry begging the tourists to toss them snacks cut through the roar of the waves.
-The salty wind rushed against his face.
-He leaned against the railing and stared across the shimmering turquoise waves, wondering if letting go of his dreams would make the ache in his chest disappear—or only make the pain worse.
+As he climbed the stairs, the salty wind brushed his face.
+The shrill cry of gulls circling the ferry cut through the roar of the waves crashing against the huge vessel.
+Alone with his thoughts, he leaned against the railing and stared across the shimmering turquoise sea, wondering if letting go of his dreams would make the ache in his chest disappear—or only make the pain worse.

 He feared the answer.